Working with the PDS Sandbox

 Setting up a Sandbox PDS

-- Fill in as much of the PDS on the Sandbox as you want, but please do not enter any real data on the sandbox environment.
+- Fill in as much or as little of the PDS on the Sandbox as you want, but please do not enter any real data on the sandbox environment.
 This demonstration will require that you have at least entered some artificial information on the basic "personal details" section, including a first name.

 - Make sure that you press "Save" once you have entered these details on the Sandbox account.

-Granting permissions to the Developer Test Connection
+Making the PDS available to the Developer Test Connection

-For development and testing purposes, you can use a Developer Test Connection.
+For early-stage development and testing purposes, you can use a Developer Test Connection.
 This connection has all access permissions enabled for API requests.
 To enable this connection:

 - Click on the "Manage connections" tab.